Malolotja National Park: Flora and fauna

 There are tall grasses, orchids, lilies, and ancient cycads.

 Mammals in the park include zebra, wildebeest, reedbuck, blesbok, red hartebeest, oribi, leopard, serval, aardwolf, jackal and bushpig.
 The Natal ghost frog, plaintive rain frog and the gray's stream frog are native to Eswatini, South Africa and Lesotho; in Eswatini they have only been found in Afromontane mist belt forest.

 The park has been recognised as an Important Bird Area (IBA) by BirdLife International.
-Bird species include louries, sunbirds, sugarbirds, blue cranes and swallows.
-Bald ibises nest in colony on cliffs near Malolotja Falls.
+Bird species include turacos, sunbirds, sugarbirds, blue cranes and swallows.
+Southern bald ibises nest in colony on cliffs near Malolotja Falls.
 A number of bird species are of conservation importance, because their habitat is limited and threatened outside the park.
-They are the orange ground-thrush, brown robin, bush blackcap, chorister robin-chat, white-starred robin, grey cuckoo-shrike, olive bush shrike, southern boubou, Narina trogon and Knysna lourie.
+They are the orange ground thrush, brown scrub robin, bush blackcap, chorister robin-chat, white-starred robin, grey cuckooshrike, olive bushshrike, southern boubou, Narina trogon and Knysna turaco.

 Climate

 Most rain falls in summer thunderstorms from December to April.
 Frost is common in June and July.